View Our Upcoming Auctions

 Carl Jr. honors his Italian heritage as a board member and street organizer for the West Virginia Italian Heritage Festival in Clarksburg.
 In his 20 years on the board, he has earned the title “Boardman of the Year” three times.

 Christine received a bachelor’s degree and master’s education from West Virginia University.
-She brings 18 years of supervisory experience in record keeping and database management at the federal and city government levels, and a positive approach to serving our customers in any way possible.
+She brings 19 years of supervisory experience in record keeping and database management at the federal and city government levels, and a positive approach to serving our customers in any way possible.
 She has had many opportunities to work with amazing people and impactful organizations.
-Her work often leaves her with feelings of gratitude, relief, joy, and accomplishment, and she believes the ability to produce positive results for her clients makes for memorable auctions.

 Christine enjoys the competitive, high-energy atmosphere of the auctions.
 Her favorite place, however, is right beside her husband and children, giving them support as they diligently work to meet the needs of their customers and bring the highest value possible.
 She brings the positive art of change to the business, always looking for new ways to better our services while adapting to the changing needs of society.